 We can't stress this enough.
 In fact, a Houzz rep has once shared privately that pictures that aren't aesthetic or professional will not show up in searches.
 They can be detrimental to your brand on Houzz, so invest in a professional photographer.
 If you feel that your images aren't getting saves and your profile isn't getting views, this could likely be the culprit!

 If you're curious to see how else we can help you with your Houzz strategy and implementation, learn more about our Social Media Done for You Program!
 We've made social media as easy as copy and paste, including a full video library of helpful training and tips!

 What about Twitter, LinkedIn, Pinterest, and the rest of them?
-Luckily, these platforms have proven not to be imperative lead generators for contractors, remodelers, and home builders, so it's that much more important to really focus on Facebook, Instagram, and Houzz.
+Luckily, these platforms have proven not to be imperative lead generators for contractors, remodelers, and home builders, so it's that much more important to really focus on Facebook, Instagram, Houzz and even options like NextDoor.

 Yeah - it's a lot!
 Do you want to ignore social media and give up on these lead generation platforms?
 Before you do that, remember you can hire someone to help whether that's us or another agency!